abhijithvijayan/ghost-local-on-heroku-demo/.github/ISSUE_TEMPLATE/support_ticket.md

 If you have not checked out other issues first on this repository or tryghost/ghost repository.
 Please do so before submitting.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the support you need here.